Skip to content

 output_dir="test_trainer",

-# If you only want to use SwanLab to track experiments, set the report_to parameter to "none"
+# If you only want to use SwanLab for experiment tracking, set the report_to parameter to "none"

 report_to="none",